 - 5.1.
-The National Show Committee will invite Level 2 Judges for the National Championships - 5.2.
-A Judge at the National Championships is ineligible to compete in any event - 5.3.
-Competitors or owners do not officiate in any events in which they have a horse competing - 5.4.
-Competitors and anyone with vested interest in an event at the ASHS National Championships on a particular day are NOT to fraternise with Judges or Officials. - 5.5.
-Hack Judges ASHS Accredited Judges are preferred, however should other Judge be required they should be qualified with EA or the Show Horse Council - 5.6.
+Judges may judge if they are competing providing there is no conflict of interest in the event they are judging and there aren't any event clashes. - 5.2.
+Competitors or owners do not officiate in any events in which they have a horse competing - 5.3.
+Competitors and anyone with vested interest in an event at the ASHS National Championships on a particular day are NOT to fraternise with Judges or Officials. - 5.4.
+Hack Judges ASHS Accredited Judges are preferred, however should other Judge be required they should be qualified with EA or the Show Horse Council - 5.5.
 Maiden Series and Campdraft Judges will be selected by the same process.
-Judges must be accredited by one of the Campdraft Associations - 5.7.
-Dressage Judges to be qualified EA Judges - 5.8.
+Judges must be accredited by one of the Campdraft Associations - 5.6.
+Dressage Judges to be qualified EA Judges - 5.7.
 Changes to judges due to unforeseen circumstances must be ratified by the Board